 This chapter describes devices which don't fit into any of the major categories covered in the preceding chapters.
-This includes bus adapters, igital I/O interfaces, graphics displays, paper tape I/O, and the interface to the PC's native file system.
+This includes digital I/O interfaces, graphics displays, paper tape I/O, and the interface to the PC's native file system.